 People also expect to be able to engage with the host during a webinar — something that can’t be done on YouTube.
-There was only one problem - the great solution that does everything I wanted, didn’t exist.
-I dive into the 5 key reasons for that (and their solutions) below:
+There was only one problem - the great solution that did everything I wanted, didn’t exist.
+Here are the 5 key reasons for that (and their solutions) below:

 There were certainly pre-recorded webinar solutions out there, but everything I found — including all the popular ones — were poorly built, badly designed, and mostly created around the premise of tricking a customer.
-The pain of doing the same webinar over and over again is so great that I couldn’t believe the perfect solution to solve this problem didn’t exist!
+The pain of doing the same webinar over and over again was so great that I couldn’t believe the perfect solution this problem didn’t exist!

 I would periodically search for any new automated webinar solutions hoping to find an alternative, but nothing ever turned up.
-After my previous company was acquired, I was thinking about what I wanted to do next and had a number of new ideas to pursue.
-Automated webinars kept coming to my mind because it was such a huge part of my startup life, yet I never found a solution I was truly happy with.
+After my previous company was acquired, I was thinking about what I wanted to do next and had a number of ideas to pursue.
+Automated webinars kept coming to my mind because they were such a huge part of my startup life, yet I never found a solution I was truly happy with.